shiftlyapp/Shiftly/README.md

 Shiftly provides an easy and interactive way for both employers and employees to manage scheduling at work.
-By engaging in groups, employers can set time slots for shifts, receive scheduling options from their employees and Shiflty will automatically create a shift schedule for the upcoming week, thus saving precious time and hassle.
+By engaging in groups, employers can set time slots for shifts, receive scheduling options from their employees and Shiftly will automatically create a shift schedule for the upcoming week, thus saving precious time and hassle.
 Additionally, Shiftly allows you to view, export and share your schedule with others.